Your First Month on OnlyFans: A Day-by-Day Plan That Actually Builds Momentum

 Frequently Asked Questions

-What should I expect to earn in my first month on OnlyFans?
+What should I expect to earn in my first month?

 Most new creators earn between $100 and $500 in their first month.
-Some earn more — particularly those following a complete system like the one outlined above.
-Many earn less, especially if they started with less preparation or promotion effort.
-Your first-month earnings are not your potential ceiling.
+Some earn more — particularly those following a complete system like this one.
+Many earn less.
+Your first-month earnings are not your ceiling.
 They are your starting point.
-Don’t judge long-term potential by month one numbers.

 How many posts should I have before launch?

-Minimum 15-20.
-Ideally 25-30.
-New subscribers expect immediate value — an empty page signals that you asked for their money before you gave them anything.
-The Aruna system builds toward 30 posts ready before launch for maximum first-impression conversion.
+Minimum 15–20.
+Ideally 25–30.
+New subscribers expect immediate value — an empty page signals that you asked for their money before giving them anything.

 Should I run a launch promotion?

 Yes.
-A 30-50% launch discount removes subscriber hesitation and drives initial volume.
-You can also offer 3-month or 6-month bundle discounts to lock in early subscribers longer.
+A 30–50% launch discount removes subscriber hesitation and drives initial volume.
 Don’t discount so aggressively that you signal the full price isn’t real — a temporary launch promotion is a different psychology from permanent heavy discounting.

 How do I handle slow days where nothing seems to be working?